Trials HD

-Trials HD is an Xbox Live Arcade game developed by Ubisoft RedLynx and published by Microsoft Game Studios.
+Trials HD is an Xbox Live Arcade game developed by RedLynx and published by Microsoft Game Studios.
 It was released on August 12, 2009 as part of the second annual Xbox Live Summer of Arcade and was later re-released in a retail pack alongside Limbo and 'Splosion Man in April 2011.
 It is a 2.5D puzzle/racing game.
 The player must guide a trial motorcycle with exaggerated physics through various obstacles to reach each stage's finish line.
 On September 6, 2012 it was announced that a Microsoft Windows version of Trials HD would be bundled inside a special version of Trials Evolution, dubbed Trials Evolution: Gold Edition—although this version changes the physics of the game.
 It is the third game in the series.
 On February 11, 2016, Microsoft added Trials HD as part of its backwards compatibility program for Xbox One.